devonbeckett/LifxTileClock/README.md

-# LifxTileClock
+# LifxTileClock - Turn Your Lifx Tile Into a Clock
-## A Python Program that can turn a Lifx Tile into a digital wall clock.

 ![Example Photo](Photos/ExamplePhoto.jpg?raw=true "Example Photo")

+This is a program written in Python that will display the time on a Lifx Tile light.

 To run this program you will nedd to update the variable that stores the name of your Lifx Tile.
 Optionally you can provide a client id
 (you can make this up).
 By default the program will check the time every second and update the tiles only when the minute digits have